curv3d/curv/docs/Theory.rst

 Fractals
 ========
+SDFs and the Sphere Tracing algorithm were first described by inventor John C Hart in 1989 as an efficient algorithm for ray tracing (and thus visualizing) 3D fractals.
+Today it is still the best technique.

 For large or deeply iterated 3D fractals,
-F-Rep wins over other representations like triangle meshes or voxels: they require too much memory, and performing CSG operations like union or intersection on these bulky representations is too time consuming.
+SDFs still win over other representations like triangle meshes or voxels: they require too much memory, and performing CSG operations like union or intersection on these bulky representations is too time consuming.

-For the 3D fractal art community, F-Rep is the technology of choice, using tools like MandelBulb3D, which are phenomenally rich and powerful.
+For the 3D fractal art community, SDFs are the technology of choice, because they are the basis for popular tools like MandelBulber and MandelBulb3D.

+The following image is a deep zoom into a MandelBox fractal using MandelBulb3D.
-In principle, the same models can be written in Curv.
+Because Curv uses the same internal representation (SDFs), the same model should be portable to Curv.

 .. image:: images/holy_box_fractal.jpg